kiz13/kiz.note/topics/java/quick-view.md

 - There can only be one null key in `HashMap`

 - The methods `asList` and `subList` return immutable Lists because they are "backed" by the underlying array and list, respectively.
 If u structurally modify the backing list, u get a concurrent modification exception.

+## threads

+> ReentrantLock is an advanced tool for situations where intrinsic locking is not practical.
+Use it if you need its advanced features: timed, polled, or interruptible lock acquisition, fair queueing, or non-block-structured locking.
+Otherwise, prefer `synchronized`.